-The number of personnel employed by the System on a full-time equivalent basis was 15,331 at December 31, 2019, up from 14,850 at December 31, 2018 and 14,379 at December 31, 2017.
+The System's success depends on our ability to recruit and retain key executive officers and other skilled professional employees, and we compete against other financial institutions in this regard.
+The number of personnel employed by the System on a full-time equivalent basis was 15,855 at December 31, 2020, 15,331 at December 31, 2019 and 14,850 at December 31, 2018.